phil-opp/blog_os/blog/content/edition-3/posts/02-booting/index.md

 [requires build scripts]: https://doc.rust-lang.org/cargo/reference/build-scripts.html#outputs-of-the-build-script
 [`join`]: https://doc.rust-lang.org/std/path/struct.PathBuf.html#method.join

-We can now use use a simple `cargo build` to cross-compile our kernel, build the bootloader, and combine them to create a bootable disk image:
+We can now use a simple `cargo build` to cross-compile our kernel, build the bootloader, and combine them to create a bootable disk image:

 ```
 ❯ cargo build